londonmeanswild/CS376/design-manifesto.md

 1. [Usability Tester 2, though this particular quote is not in our final write-up](https://londonmeanswild.github.io/museum-experience/2018/11/08/usability-review/)
 2. For a conversation of the ethics around representation and classification, feel free to send me an email.
 Or, until 12/21/2018, swing by WCMA's [The Field is the World](https://wcma.williams.edu/the-field-is-the-world-williams-hawai%CA%BBi-and-material-histories-in-the-making/) exhibit.
 3. In understanding the experiences of our users, I needed to remember that concrete experiences create meaning for individuals and communities;  it's important to maintain dialogue between co-researchers in order to constantly assess the accuracy of our representations, interpretations, and iterations; community member engagement is key to ensuring each iteration is done with the end user (our co-researcher), in mind; knower adequacy depended on my team's collective perspectives and experiences, as well as our understanding of our privilege as designers.
+4. Refining my ability to look back and identify opportunities for change is an extremely valuable takeaway.